 Corpsmembers who complete the Core Training program and a full year in the CCC may be eligible for the CCC Brad Duncan Scholarship.
 Core Training includes the following courses:

 Work Ethic Development: Corpsmembers receive regular performance evaluations from their supervisors.
-These evaluations provide consistent feedback on a range of work skills, including dependability (e.g. attendance, punctuality, and honesty), work site relations (e.g. cooperation and adaptability), and program performance (e.g. work safety and quality and quantity of work).
+These evaluations provide consistent feedback on a range of work skills, including dependability (e.g. attendance and punctuality), work site relations (e.g. cooperation and adaptability), and program performance (e.g. work safety and technical skills).